Athletics at the 2012 Summer Olympics – Women's 20 kilometres walk: Summary

-Later, all three Russians were disqualified for doping violations, and their results annulled.
+Later, both the original top two athletes, Lashmanova and Kaniskina, and the original fifth place holder, who was also Russian, were disqualified for doping violations, and their results were annulled.
 After the medal reallocation, the Chinese gained a podium sweep, with the gold medal for Shenjie Qieyang, silver for Liu Hong, and bronze for Lü Xiuzhi.
+The medal reallocation ceremony was held at the Hangzhou Olympic Sports Centre Stadium on 4 October 2023 after all the events of the Asian Games ended on that day.

 Records

 Prior to the competition, the existing world and Olympic records were as follows.

 The following records were established during the competition:

 Elena Lashmanova's performance in the final was initially considered a world record, but was later rescinded retroactively due to a doping violation.